MrTarantoga/MDL-Density-Histogram/README.md

 ## Features
 - **MDL Principle**: Uses stochastic complexity for model selection
 - **Dynamic Programming**: Efficient O(E²·K_max) optimization (cache parametric complexity computation, speed up)
+- **Score of each *K*th bin**: The score of each bin is returned to understand the performance of different properties of the same dataset.
 - **Variable-Width Bins**: Adapts to data density variations
 - **Automatic Bin Count**: No manual parameter tuning required (except maximum bin count to consider $K_{max}$ and data resolution $\epsilon$)
 - **Cython Acceleration**: Critical operations compiled to C